 What’s Hyaluronic Acid’s Benefits To The Skin?

 Hyaluronic acid is a humectant, it’s called “the moisture magnet” it pull moisture from the atmosphere into the skin to keep it optimally moisturized, hydrated and supple.

-The packaging is simple no fanciness.
+The packaging is simple, no fanciness.

 The Ordinary alpha arbutin serum has a gel-like texture and a bit thick in consistency (just like hyaluronic acid serum) and spreads effortlessly on the skin.
-This serum is colorless and absorbs quickly into the skin without leaving a residue.
+This serum is colourless and absorbs quickly into the skin without leaving a residue.

 The Ordinary alpha arbutin serum is also very hydrating and soothing when applied on the skin, all thanks to its hyaluronic acid content which hydrates the skin.
 Which makes this serum suitable for all skin types (but more ideal for dry skin).